 Frances Burton is a specialist Family Law Academic whose particular interests are Family Finance and Property, Status, Comparative Law and the current lack of a normative regime in English Law for Cohabitation (which was the subject of her doctoral thesis).
 These interests owe their development to many years' practice at the Chancery Bar, in particular in the context of international families, alongside teaching on both mainstream academic and vocational law courses including for the Bar and Law Society qualifications, and devising atypical teaching and learning for a variety of institutions.
-She is currently a Senior Lecturer in Law in the small new Law Department at Buckinghamshire New University at High Wycombe, and also Co-Director of the independent International Centre for Family Law, Policy and Practice, which specialises in drawing together Family lawyers and professionals in a range of associated disciplines, so as to collate Family Law academic and practitioner perspectives in both common law and civil law jurisdictions worldwide, and is Editor of ICFLPP’s on line journal Family Law, Policy and Practice.
+She is currently a Senior Lecturer in Law at Aston University, and also Co-Director of the independent International Centre for Family Law, Policy and Practice, which specialises in drawing together Family lawyers and professionals in a range of associated disciplines, so as to collate Family Law academic and practitioner perspectives in both common law and civil law jurisdictions worldwide, and is Editor of ICFLPP’s on line journal Family Law, Policy and Practice.
 Frances has a keen interest in legal education, particularly in the interface between Law and Practice, having been at various times a Research Fellow at London Metropolitan University and Convenor of two of the Society of Legal Scholars' specialist subject sections (Practice, Profession and Ethics, and Family Law) besides teaching both Family Law and the Chancery based subjects of Property and Commercial Law at various institutions, with a view eventually to convincing commercial lawyers that they are dangerous to their clients if they do not also understand Family law.
 Frances is also a retired Judge of the Upper Tribunal of HM Courts and Tribunals Service, an experienced Mediator, a Family Arbitrator, member of both the Board and Advisory Committee of the Institute of Family Law Arbitrators and author of several books on Family Law.
 She has an ongoing interest in Law Reform.
 Her most recent projects have included designing and establishing modules in the theory and application of Dispute Resolution on the International Commercial Law Masters’ Degree at Buckinghamshire New University, and establishing a Family Law option in the Law Department of Aston University Business School.

 Andrew Campbell is a barrister at QEB and practises in all areas of family law including financial, children and domestic violence cases.
 Prior to starting pupillage, Andrew worked as a paralegal in a leading firm of solicitors dealing with crime, extradition and prison law and he has a particular interest in family law cases that feature allegations of criminal behaviour.
 Before coming to the Bar, Andrew gained commercial experience working in market research, evaluating and presenting survey data.